-- changes in our merchandising strategy or product mix; - the performance of our newer and remodeled stores; - the effectiveness of our inventory management; - the timing and concentration of new store openings, and the related additional human resource requirements and pre-opening and other start-up costs; - slowing in the natural and organic retail sector; - the cannibalization of existing store sales by our new store openings; - levels of pre-opening expenses associated with new stores; - the timing and effectiveness of our marketing activities; - consumer preferences, buying trends and spending levels; - food and commodity price inflation or deflation; - the number and dollar amount of customer transactions in our stores; - seasonal fluctuations due to weather conditions and extreme weather-related disruptions; - our ability to generate new and repeat visits to our stores and adequate levels of customer engagement; - actions by our existing or new competitors, including pricing changes and delivery and fulfillment options; - regulatory changes affecting availability and marketability of products; - supply shortages or other operational disruptions; - general United States economic conditions and, in particular, the retail sales environment; and - the impact of the COVID-19 pandemic on our operations and the U.S. economy.
+- changes in our merchandising strategy or product mix; - the performance of our newer and remodeled stores; - the effectiveness of our inventory management; - the timing and concentration of new store openings, and the related additional human resource requirements and pre-opening and other start-up costs; - slowing in the natural and organic retail sector; - the cannibalization of existing store sales by our new store openings; - levels of pre-opening expenses associated with new stores; - the timing and effectiveness of our marketing activities;

+- consumer preferences, buying trends and spending levels; - food and commodity price inflation or deflation; - the number and dollar amount of customer transactions in our stores; - seasonal fluctuations due to weather conditions and extreme weather-related disruptions; - our ability to generate new and repeat visits to our stores and adequate levels of customer engagement; - actions by our existing or new competitors, including pricing changes and delivery and fulfillment options; - regulatory changes affecting availability and marketability of products; - supply shortages or other operational disruptions; - general United States economic conditions and, in particular, the retail sales environment; - executive, legislative or regulatory actions that restrict or limit our access to foreign-sourced goods; and - the impact of global health pandemics on our operations and the U.S. economy.

 Accordingly, our results for any one fiscal year or quarter are not necessarily indicative of the results to be expected for any other year or quarter.
 Our comparable store sales during any particular future period may decrease.
 In the event of any future decrease, the price of our common stock could decline.
-For more information on our results of operations for fiscal years 2019 and 2020, see "Management's Discussion and Analysis of Financial Condition and Results of Operations."
+For more information on our results of operations for fiscal years 2023 and 2022, see "Management's Discussion and Analysis of Financial Condition and Results of Operations."